 A Complete Guide to Travellers SIM Cards in Wallis and Futuna

-Need to stay connected in Wallis and Futuna LINK#TT064?
-While we always recommend connecting more with nature and local Polynesian culture than with your social media, we understand that some travellers have good reasons for keeping in touch with the outside world.
+Need to stay connected in Wallis and Futuna?
+While we always recommend connecting more with nature and local culture than with your social media, we understand that some travellers have good reasons for keeping in touch with the outside world.

-Roaming charges can be extremely expensive in Wallis and Futuna, so those wanting to use their phone in Wallis (Uvea) or on Futuna should consider getting a local SIM card.
+Roaming is only available with a few selected networks from France and other Pacific Islands, so most wanting to use their phone in Wallis (Uvea) or on Futuna may want to consider getting a local SIM card.

 Find out how in this guide to the best SIM cards in Wallis and Futuna for travellers.